Here’s How to Use Email Automation to Bridge the Gap Between Sales and Marketing

-Use that visibility to organically grow your brand
+Use visibility to organically grow your brand.

 Develop a well-planned content calendar and create in-depth blogs that position you as an authority within your industry.
 Craft them around your customers’ pain points.
 Promote them with your company’s social media channels (and cross-promote your social media real estate in your blogs).